 Note the gear needs to be set through the center position in either a North-South (NS) or East-West (EW) orientation.
 If not, an explanation must be recorded.
-If the vessel Captain sets more than 10 degrees off the NS or EW standard, an alert will appear when inputting the setting data.
+If the vessel Captain sets more than 3 nmi from the station midpoint, an alert will appear when inputting the setting data.